 The Stedelijk Museum is a major modern-art venue that showcases contemporary art alongside works of impressionism, fauvism, cubism and expressionism.
 At the other end of the spectrum are small private museums dedicated to everything from sex and drugs to rock 'n' roll, tulips, cheese, houseboats, torture, small purses and even cats.

-Folks planning to take in many of the local attractions and institutions might consider purchasing a one-, two- or three-day I amsterdam City Card, which entitles holders to free public transportation, discounts for restaurants and attractions, a free canal-boat trip and admission to many museums.
-A 24-hour pass is 49 euros, a 48-hour pass is 59 euros, and a 72-hour pass is 69 euros.
-The pass is available from any of the Amsterdam Tourist and Convention Board's VVV offices, or you can order it online. http://www.iamsterdam.com/en-GB/experience/deals/i-amsterdam-city-card.
+Those planning to take in many of the local attractions and institutions might consider purchasing a one-, two-, three- or four-day I amsterdam City Card, which entitles holders to free public transportation, discounts for restaurants and attractions, a free canal-boat trip and admission to many museums.
+A 24-hour pass is 59 euros, a 48-hour pass is 74 euros, a 72-hour pass is 85 euros and a 96-hour pass is 98 euros.
+The pass is available from any of the Amsterdam Tourist and Convention Board's VVV offices, or you can order it online. https://www.iamsterdam.com/en/i-am/i-amsterdam-city-card/order-your-card.

 For those who love museums, the museumjaarkaart may also be worth purchasing.
-It grants free or reduced-fee admission to more than 400 museums (normally just the permanent collections) throughout the Netherlands (32 are in Amsterdam) and is available at participating museums at a cost of 54.95 euros (27.50 euros for children and young adults up to age 18).
+It grants free or reduced-fee admission to more than 400 museums (normally just the permanent collections) throughout the Netherlands (32 are in Amsterdam) and is available at participating museums at a cost of 64.50 euros.
 You can also order it online, but an administration and shipping fee of 4.95 euros is added to the price.
 A museumjaarkaart is valid for one year. http://www.museumkaart.nl.

 Nightclubs, dance clubs, cafes and taverns offer plenty of after-dark options.
 In summer, the sidewalk bars are crowded until late, and street performers entertain in the public squares.